 Write to your MEPs, they are your representatives at EU level.
 You can find out who they are on the European Parliament’s web site (you probably have more than one representing your area).
 You can write to them, email them – even phone their office.

-In some cases MEPs have a vote on important decisions, like whether the Transatlantic Trade and Investment Partnership (TTIP) should be signed.
+In many cases MEPs have a vote on important decisions.
 In other cases they will just have an advisory role, and will be able to challenge what the Commission is doing (or not doing).

 What could you ask your MEPs to do?